ThreeDotsLabs/watermill/docs/content/pubsubs/firestore.md

 Cloud Firestore is a cloud-hosted, NoSQL database from Google.

 This Pub/Sub comes with two publishers.
-To publish messages in a transaction (for example while at the same time saving other data) use the `TransactionalPublisher`.
+To publish messages in a transaction use the `TransactionalPublisher`.
 If you do not want to publish messages in transaction use the normal `Publisher`.

+Using Firestore as a Pub/Sub instead of using a dedicated Pub/Sub system can be useful to publish messages in transaction while at the same time saving other data in Firestore.
+Thanks to that the data and the messages can be consistently persisted.
+If the messages and the data weren't being published transactionally you could end up in situations where messages were emitted even though the data wasn't saved or messages weren't emitted even though the data was saved.
+After transactionally publishing messages in Firestore you can then subscribe to them and relay them to a different Pub/Sub system.

 Godoc: <https://pkg.go.dev/github.com/ThreeDotsLabs/watermill-firestore>